For information on library cards, fines, borrowing books, and renewals, visit the Information for Patrons page.

 For information about the Board of Trustees, visit the Trustees page.

 The Pennsville Public Library originated in 1937 as a library association operated under the supervision of a Board of Trustees.
 The association is incorporated, elects its own board, and is responsible for the operation of the library.
 The library serves a population of about 13,000.
 In 2011, there were nearly 35,000 times that someone walked through the doors of the library.

 Most public libraries in NJ are Municipal Libraries, which are funded by mandatory tax levies.
 Pennsville Public Library is one of several non-municipal libraries in the entire state, and therefore is not entitled to state mandated tax funding.

 Salem County Libraries

-* Until the recent closing of the Penns Grove Library, Salem County was home to four of seven Association Libraries in the state.
+* Until the closing of the Penns Grove Library, Salem County was home to four of the Association Libraries in the state.

 Allyson Cogan, Library Director